 There is a lot to think about bringing Mom into your home (and making sure the bathroom is safe for her – yet looks nice).
 It can be overwhelming.
 After all you’re likely not a construction and design professional.
 So – I would recommend, even if you’re doing your own research, to seek out a CAPS certified contractor or designer.
 They will be more knowledgeable than your average contractor about accessible spaces and will help you to save money on design and construction decisions which are new to you.

 Bringing Mom into your home is an emotional experience for you, for her and your whole family.
 There is a lot to manage and often too-many decisions to make.

 If she’s needs an accessible bathroom I would recommend digging into the systems, products and certified professionals discussed above.
 They will save you time, money and make a fashionable (yet safe) space.

 How can I (or a member of my team) help you?

 For assistance and factory-direct product supply of grout free shower wall panels, wet room systems and glass partition walls nationwide contact Innovate Building Solutions at 877-668-5888.
 For an accessible bathroom remodeling project in Northeast Ohio call Cleveland Design and Remodeling at 216-658-1270 or The Bath Doctor in Columbus at 614-252-3242.

-Tags: accessible bathroom, Accessible shower, bathroom panels, bathroom wall panels, glass enclosures, grout free wall panels, handicap accessible shower, handicapped shower, laminated panels, laminated shower panels, no tile tile shower, one level shower, roll in shower, shower panels, wet room, wet room systems
+Tags: accessible accessories, accessible bathroom, Accessible shower, bathroom panels, bathroom wall panels, contemporary shower accessories, floating vanities, glass enclosures, grout free wall panels, handicap accessible shower, handicapped shower, laminated panels, laminated shower panels, no tile tile shower, one level shower, roll in shower, roll under vanities, shower accessories, shower panels, wall hung vanities, wet room, wet room systems

 Trackback from your site.